-This is Part XII of The Public Medievalist’s continuing series on Race, Racism and the Middle Ages, by Dr. Dark Age.
+This is part of The Public Medievalist’s continuing series on Race, Racism and the Middle Ages.
+You can find the entire series here.

 This bizarre image is from a 1544 book called the Cosmographia, a catalogue of peoples of the earth.
 The Cosmographia itself, though slightly post-medieval, is based on the medieval pseudo-travelogue Mandeville’s Travels.
 Though it presents itself as a true account, modern readers know that Mandeville’s Travels is completely invented.
 But Mandeville’s book was quite influential in medieval times and for centuries afterward: Christopher Columbus and Sir Walter Raleigh are said to have consulted Mandeville before their colonial explorations.
 Mandeville’s messages about the earth’s different people—particularly the earth’s different races—thus may have played a role in the centuries of conquest, slavery, and discrimination that would follow the Middle Ages.